alicanertop/study-case/index.md

 also [SCSS](https://sass-lang.com/) used on some styling ares like pagination and colors imported project with it

+No action was taken on any responsive.
+I think this was only POC purpose.
+Responsive can be done this page layout.

 # Components and Containers

 ## Component Atom